Breakfast in London, dinner in Barcelona

 -

-It physically takes just 90 seconds to step off one train, cross the platform and step onto another train.
-Or perhaps 2 minutes to step off one train, go down the steps or escalator into the station subway, walk a few metres across to another platform, go up onto that platform and step onto your next train.
-There is no check-in, and no physical barrier between stepping off one train and stepping onto another.
-So switching trains is usually quick and easy, it's not like changing planes.
+It physically takes just 90 seconds to step off a train, cross the platform and step onto another train.
+Or maybe 2 minutes to step off one train, go down the steps or escalator into the station subway, walk a few metres across to another platform, go up onto that platform and step onto your next train.
+There is no check-in and no physical barriers to pass through.
+Switching trains is usually quick and easy, it's not like changing planes.

 -

-The real issue that determines how long you allow for a connection is not how long it takes you to walk from one train to the other - whether this takes 2 minutes 36 seconds or 3 minutes 24 seconds is a mere detail.
-It is all about risk management.
-How long you allow between trains depends on how likely the first train is to be late, and what the consequences are if you miss your connection.
+The real issue is not how long it takes you to walk from one train to the other, whether it's 2 minutes 36 seconds or 3 minutes 24 seconds is a detail.
+It's about risk management.
+How long you allow between trains depends on how likely the first train is to be late, and what the consequences are if you miss the connection.

 -

 The chances of a European high-speed train being significantly late are relatively small.
-95% of all Eurostars arrive on time or within 15 minutes, and typically, 85%-90% of European high-speed trains run on time or within 15 minutes.
-Far better than competing airlines.
-On the other hand, sleeper trains can run late, as can any and all trains in the Balkans, for example, so here you need to allow more time.
+95% of all Eurostars arrive on time or within 15 minutes, and typically 80%-90% of European high-speed trains run on time or within 15 minutes.
+Much better than competing airlines.
+On the other hand, sleeper trains can run late, as can any and all trains in the Balkans, so here you need to allow more time.

-If your onward connection is a local unreserved train
+If your onward train is a local one

 -

-If you miss a local train, or any domestic train in Switzerland, Belgium or the Netherlands, you simply hop on the next one.
-No reservation is necessary on these trains and your ticket is valid on any departure.
+If you miss a local train or any domestic train in Switzerland, Belgium or the Netherlands, you simply hop on the next one.
+No reservation is necessary on these trains and your ticket is usually valid on any departure.
 So in this case, allowing a few minutes for a connection is absolutely fine.
-If you miss it, you catch the next one.
+If you make it, fine, if you miss it, you catch the next one.

 -

-If you're connecting into an all-reserved train with a cheap ticket that's only valid on that specific departure, you don't want to miss it.
+If you're connecting into an all-reserved train with an advance-purchase ticket that's only good for that specified train, you don't want to miss it.
 In this case I'd allow more time, perhaps half an hour.

 -

-If you are connecting with a sleeper train that you cannot afford to miss, or making a connection that is part of a long series of inter-dependent connections right across Europe, I'd probably allow an hour or two between trains, sometimes more, and plan to have a meal or a coffee or beer.
+If you're connecting with a sleeper train that you cannot afford to miss, or making a connection that is part of a long series of inter-dependent connections right across Europe, I'd allow an hour or two between trains, sometimes more.
+Plan to have a meal or a coffee or beer!

-Example 1: You're taking Eurostar & Thalys to Cologne to connect with the sleeper to Vienna.
+Example 1: You're taking Eurostar & an onward high-speed train to Cologne to connect with the sleeper to Vienna.
 Online journey planners suggest interchange times of as little as 15 minutes.
 Is this enough?
 In theory perhaps, but as you don't want to miss that sleeper, I'd allow far more time, say 60-90 minutes at least, and have dinner in Cologne.

 Example 2: You use the journey planner at bahn.de to plan an epic journey across Europe from Paris to Istanbul.
 The system won't sell you a ticket, but comes up with train times involving a split-second 8-minute connection in Munich, a 10-minute connection in Budapest, and a 20-minute connection in Bucharest.
 Is this realistic?
-No, certainly not.
-In this case, the computer is only allowing the same minimal times between trains it would allow for any trivial short journey, and is not building in an allowance for delay like a savvy traveller would if he worked out an itinerary manually for such an epic trip.
+No it isn't, the computer is simply allowing the same minimal times between trains it would allow for any trivial short journey, and is not building in an allowance for delay like a savvy traveller would if he worked out an itinerary manually for such an epic trip.
 In this case, I'd make sure that my journey plan was far more robust by allowing an hour or two hours between trains at major cities, possibly more, so that any unforeseen delay on one leg did not jeopardise the rest of the trip.

 -

-To be on the safe side, I'd allow for a long-distance overnight sleeper train to arrive up to an hour late.
-In the Balkans I'd expect the Istanbul to Bucharest train to be at least an hour late, probably more.
+To be on the safe side, I'd allow for a long-distance overnight sleeper train to arrive an hour late.
+In the Balkans I'd expect the Istanbul to Bucharest train to be at least an hour late, possible 2 or more.
 So allow for this when planning onward connections.

 Example You're catching the Cologne-Munich sleeper train, due to arrive in Munich at 07:10.
 There are onward connections to Salzburg at 07:25 and 09:30, both with cheap fares available which are only valid on whichever specific train you choose.
-Online systems and the European Rail Timetable blindly suggest the 07:25.
+Online systems and the European Rail Timetable suggest the 07:25.
 But is this a safe connection?
-Frankly no, it isn't.
-Even this excellent sleeper train can arrive 10, 20 or 40 minutes late, and it pays to be on the safe side.
+No, it isn't.
+Even this excellent sleeper train can arrive 20, 40 or 60 minutes late, and it pays to be on the safe side.
 In this case I'd recommend booking the 09:30 and having a leisurely breakfast in Munich.

 However, there are exceptions to this advice.
 You can buy a through ticket from Cologne to Salzburg covering this sleeper to Munich and the tight connection with the 07:25 to Salzburg all on one ticket.
 In this case, I might go with it, because with a through ticket you're definitely covered by CIV international conditions of carriage and will be able to take a later train if there's a delay and you miss the 07:25.
 Which you will, on a significant proportion of occasions.
 But in this case it would be no big deal.